View Joseph Nassimos's Obituary on uticaod.com and share memories

 Interment will be in St. Joseph's Cemetery, Hamilton, at a later date.

-Friends are invited to call at the Burgess & Tedesco Funeral Home, 25 Broad St., Hamilton, on Sunday from 2-5 p.m.
-The Rosary will be recited at 1:45 p.m.
+Arrangements have been entrusted to Burgess & Tedesco Funeral Home, 25 Broad St., Hamilton.

 Contributions in his memory may be made to the Madison Fire Department or to the Parkinson's Foundation.